group-0070/ConventionManager/phase1/README.txt

 ===Instruction===
-To run the program, open the Main class in src and run the main() method.
+To run the program (text UI), open the Main class in src and run the main() method.
 Please have accounts.txt open for credentials that you can use to login and interact with the textUI and check phase1 requirements.
-Username starts with "a" is an Attendee account, "o" for Organizer, and "s" for Speaker (We made you as a speaker for the CSC207 review event!).
+Username starts with "a" is an Attendee account, "o" for Organizer, and "s" for Speaker.
-We have popularized some events and messages in events.csv and message.txt that you can check in the system.
-Thank you for your time and feedback :)

 ===Notes===
 - Some of us have github emails instead of utoronto email for commit lines, but our name labeled beside the